 While the standards of education at public schools are excellent, most expats don't send their children to public schools as the language of instruction is Korean.

-Public schools in South Korea often focus almost solely on academics, and many public schools don’t have sports facilities of good quality.
+Public schools in South Korea often focus almost solely on academics, and many don’t have good quality sports facilities.
 Rote learning is emphasised, and particular attention is given to science, maths, Korean and English.

 Private schools in South Korea